greg-strom/meet/README.md

 ●The app ​must​ make use of data visualization (recharts preferred).

-●The app ​must​ be covered by tests with a coverage rate >= 90%.●The app ​must​ be monitored using an online monitoring tool.
+●The app ​must​ be covered by tests with a coverage rate >= 90%.

+●The app ​must​ be monitored using an online monitoring tool.